We've rounded up 50 striking patio ideas to get you ready for a spring refresh.

 Chic and comfortable weatherproof furnishings allow you to recreate your dining room in the garden.
 Here, landscape architect Stefano Marinaz has enhanced the inside-out look with iroko and bronze-clad fencing panels for a textured wallpaper effect.
 Pendant lights create just the right night-time ambience, while matching cushions unify the design.

-Free-flowing plants give this sleek, minimalist patio a more relaxed, informal feel.
+Free-flowing plants tap into this year's re-wilding trend, giving this sleek, minimalist patio a more relaxed, informal feel.

 Asymmetrical lines create a more interesting look in this Victorian terrace garden in London.
 Contrasting materials – a cork wall and dog bed, a concrete patio, a gravel path, wood planter boxes and a grassy patch – all add interest and intrigue in this small urban space.